AdobeDocs/workfront.pt-BR/help/quicksilver/reports-and-dashboards/canvas-dashboards/get-started-with-canvas-dashboards.md

 ---

-# Introdução aos Painéis do Canvas
+# Introdução aos painéis do Canvas